getgrav/grav-learn/pages/06.forms/02.forms/05.how-to-forms-in-modular-pages/docs.md

 The modular.md page should contain the whole form definition, with fields etc, as if it was a “full-page” form.md file header.
 With its own page path as the `form.action` field.

+!!!In Form v2.0, you can now define the form directly in the modular sub-page just like any other form.
+However, if not found, the form plugin will look in the 'current page', i.e. the top-level modular page for a form, so it's fully backwards compatible with the 1.0 way of doing things.!!!

 For example:

 ```